robfatland/pythonbytes/1dca/README5.md

 Suppose that cell 6 in `livingspace` is `True`.
 That is `livingspace[6] = True`.
 Suppose cell 7 is `False` and cell 8 is `True`.
 What should cell 7 be at the next time tick?
-We will make cells 6, 7 and 8 be binary digits in the 1s, 2s and 4s places.
+We will make cells 6, 7 and 8 be binary digits in the 4s, 2s and 1s places.
 So `True False True` becomes `1 0 1` in binary which is `4 + 1 = 5` in decimal. `rule[5]` is `False` so on the next time tick cell 7 will be `False` or *empty*.

 Another example: Suppose cell 6 is `True` as before, cell 7 is `True` and cell 8 is `False`.
-Now our binary digits are `0 1 1`.
-Notice the order of the digits is reversed: cell 6 is the 1s digit, cell 7 is the 2s digit, cell 8 is the 4s digit.
-So now our binary number 011 becomes `3` in decimal.
+Now our binary digits are `1 1 0`.
+Cell 6 is the 4s digit, cell 7 is the 2s digit, cell 8 is the 1s digit.
+Our binary number 110 becomes `6` in decimal.
-Looking it up we see that `rule[3] = True` so in this case cell 7 will be occupied (`True`) on the next time tick.
+Looking it up we see that `rule[6] = True` so in this case cell 7 will be occupied (`True`) on the next time tick.

+Notice we do not want to confuse the `livingspace` cells with the `rule` values.
+Both of them are lists but they play two different roles in our story here.

 Hopefully it is clear now how all possible sequences of three cells connect to the `rule` list.